EraOSBeta/EraOSBeta/README.md

+## This account will mostly be inactive as I have migrated to [Codeberg](https://codeberg.org/3ra).
+All my personal projects will be hosted there; but this account will still be used for the purposes of contributing to other projects hosted on GitHub

 ### Heya!
 Welcome to my profile 👋
 I'm just a random game designer/programmer/modder you have stumbled upon.
 I hope we can be friends 🤗